 I recently did something wonderful and I’m going to advise everyone to do the same.
 I don’t expect anyone to follow my advice, they rarely do.
 But, I will get a perverse satisfaction in knowing that they will be all the unhappier for it.

-This is what I did - I went through all the people I follow on Instagram and I unfollowed every fashion blogger, beauty blogger, “lifestyle blogger” etc. Essentially, I deleted anyone extremely pretty and/or thin, thus removing from my life a load of advertising hidden in prettily-tinted photos.
+This is what I did - I went through all the people I follow on Instagram and I unfollowed every fashion blogger, beauty blogger, “lifestyle blogger” etc. Essentially, I deleted anyone extremely pretty and/or thin, thus removing from my life a load of advertising hidden behind tinted photos.

 Then, because that didn’t leave me with much going on, I followed accounts to do with nature, geography, space and “real-life” people with much harder lives than mine.

-Because I tend to have a little Instagram peruse in bed when I first wake up, to gird my soul for the tedium of another working day, it’s essential that the messages I am feeding myself are nourishing - like muesli with no added sugar.
+Because I tend to have a little Instagram peruse in bed when I first wake up, to gird my soul for the tedium of another working day, it’s essential that the messages I am feeding myself are nourishing.
 Every morning I get up, my mind fed and watered by images of rolling hills, armadillos and the like and, miraculously, my appearance diminishes in importance.
 Do I really think an Iowan farmer, driving his tractor through fields of golden corn cares that I’ve gained a few pounds?
 Does the giant otter care about acai bowls and matcha lattes?
 Of course not, it has to eat 2kg of fish a day just to survive, you fools.

 And if things are really bad I can read a story about extreme hardship in Peru and tell myself to get over the inexplicable spasm of morning anxiety and be thankful for each day.